fleetdm/fleet/.github/ISSUE_TEMPLATE/feature-request.md

 Thanks for filing an issue!
 Please use the prompts below to provide as much context as you can about your use case and motivations.
 -->

+Gong snippet: TODO <!-- Insert the link to the relevant, private Gong snippet.
+Remove this checkbox if you don't have access to Fleet's Gong or there is no Gong recording available -->

 ## Problem

 <!-- Describe the problem you're trying to solve.
 What are you trying to accomplish?